-This Policy applies only to studies (IF Studies) conducted by Columbia University investigators in which the imaging procedures produce high density images that provide anatomic or physiological data of the type that is used in clinical diagnosis or treatment (Required Review Images).
-High density images include, but are not limited to, MRI scans, CT scans, PET scans and X-rays, but do not include XtremeCT (QCT/HRpOCT), DEXA or similar non-high density scans.
+This Policy applies only to studies (IF Studies) conducted by Columbia University investigators in which the imaging procedures produce images that provide anatomic or physiological data (Required Review Images).
+Such images include, but are not limited to, MRI scans, CT scans, PET scans and X-rays, but do not include XtremeCT (QCT/HRpOCT), or DEXA scans.
+All other imaging will be assumed to require IF reads unless exempted by the IRB.
 The IRB will consider this Policy in reviewing protocols for IF Studies, but will determine the specifics of how IFs should be handled in the context of each particular study.